natman/ovirt_renew_certs/README.md

 ovirt_renew_certs
 =========

-Ovirt needs (at least) self generated certificates to make the engine and the hosts safely communicate.
+`oVirt` needs (at least) self generated certificates to make the engine and the hosts safely communicate.
 They are now valid 365 days by default.
 If a those certificates are not valid anymore, the hosts can't communicate anymore with the engine and the vms go into an unknown state.
-The official way to renew certificates is to put the concerned host into maintenance and check "enroll certificates", but this is not possible anymore when certificates have expirated.
+The official way to renew certificates is to put the concerned host into maintenance and check `enroll certificates`, but this is not possible anymore when certificates have expirated.
 It is not possible to interact with vms to migrate them or properly shutdown them.
 The only way is to use virsh shutdown and finally fence the host.
 An intermediary solution is given by RedHat https://access.redhat.com/solutions/3532921, and this ansible role aims to automate it.

 Requirements